spheromak/urlmon/README.md

 Urlmon - etcd backed concurrent url monitor that alerts to sensu, and emits metrics to librato

 This scratches a specific itch I had.
 Backend and alerting may be interfaced out in the future.
 Right now this isminimal impl to solve an immediate need.
+## Switches
+  use --help to get a list of options and defaults.
+Each options long format can be specified as an allcaps env variable: `URLMON_ETCD="http://test01:4001,http://test01:4002"`

 ## Check format
 Check format in etcd: